Conservancy

 • S-390 Introduction to Wildland Fire Behavior Calculations

-The Fire Manager has the final authority and responsibility for signing the agency certification page on the RXB3 task book and designating an individual as a TNC Burn Boss Type 3.
-The designation must be made in writing with a memo or letter signed by the Fire Manager, and a copy sent to the Fire Management Coordinator.
-Meeting all of the above standards for RxB3 does not automatically qualify and give a person authority to conduct prescribed burns.
-The designation will depend on the recommendations from fellow burners and careful evaluation of leadership qualities by the Fire Manager.
-If an RxB3 moves to another program, he or she must be redesignated by that program’s Fire Manager.
-In order to maintain currency, the burn boss must serve in that role at least once every five years.
+The Prescribed Fire Manager has the final authority and responsibility for designating an individual as a TNC Burn Boss Type 3.
+The designation must be made in writing with a memo or letter signed by the Prescribed Fire Manager, and a copy sent to the Director of Fire Management.
+See: Sample memo.
+Meeting all of the above standards for RXB3 does not automatically give a person authority to conduct prescribed burns for the Conservancy.
+The designation will also depend on the recommendations of fellow burners and careful evaluation of the individual's leadership qualities by the Prescribed Fire Manager.
+An individual may be restricted to burning in certain fuel types or in specific sites or geographic areas.
+If a burn boss moves to another program, they must be designated in writing by the new program's Prescribed Fire Manager.

-Under no circumstances should any Conservancy staff, volunteer, or contractee conduct a burn for which he/she has not been approved in writing as a qualified Burn Boss.
+Under no circumstances should any Conservancy staff, volunteer, or contractor conduct a burn for which they have not been approved in writing to perform as a qualified Burn Boss.

-If a Burn Boss shows persistent deficiencies in fulfilling this role, the Fire Manager may conduct a review of that person's qualification status.
-TNC Burn Boss status may be permanently or temporarily revoked.
+If a Burn Boss shows persistent deficiencies in fulfilling their role, the Fire Manager or the Director of Fire Management may conduct a review of that person's qualification status and may permanently or temporarily revoke Conservancy burn boss status.